UK-Digital-Heart-Project/CardioNIfTI/README.md

 Ensure you have the C drive selected as a [shared drive](https://docs.docker.com/docker-for-windows/) in Docker settings (or in VirtualBox on W10 Home).

-To visualise the images download [ITKsnap](http://www.itksnap.org/pmwiki/pmwiki.php).
+To visualise the images download [ImageJ](https://imagej.nih.gov/) or equivalent.

 ### Download Docker image
 In W10 open PowerShell from the Windows search box (Win + X then I), in macOS navigate Finder > Applications > Utilities > Terminal, or in Linux any terminal can be used.
 Then download the pre-compiled image: